Gamma-Ray Burst Polarimetry with the COMCUBE-S CubeSat Swarm -- Design and Performance Simulations: COMCUBE-S Simulation Results

 The main scientific requirement of the mission is to detect more than 60~GRBs with an MDP of at most 30$\%$, to be able to distinguish between the various models of GRB prompt emission (see Section~\ref{sec:introduction}).
-Table \ref{tab:mdp} presents the expected detection rate of GRBs with an MDP of at most 10$\%$, 30$\%$ and 50$\%$ for various swarm configurations.
 Equatorial constellations demonstrate the best capabilities.
 We see that a configuration of 27 satellites at an altitude of 500 km would meet the main scientific requirement for the polarisation measurements after two years of nominal mission operation in orbit.
 The other studied configurations for higher-inclination orbits are less favorable, because of a higher background rate (see Figure~\ref{fig:background}) and a lower duty cycle due to the satellite passing through the non-observation regions associated with the inner radiation belt (see Figure~\ref{fig:non-operation}).
 The main objectives of COMCUBE-S could still be achieved with non-equatorial orbits, but at the cost of a larger number of CubeSats or a longer mission duration in orbit.